Dementia and Alzheimer’s Care

 If you have a loved one coping with Alzheimer’s or other medically diagnosed form of dementia, you can feel assured that he or she will find a comforting, safe living environment at Wesley Enhanced Living with all of the special support and assistance that is needed to enjoy optimal quality of life.

-We provide dedicated dementia care units at our Stapeley and Brodheadsville communities.
-Our sales counselors at either of these locations will be happy to explain the accommodations and services that are offered.
+We provide dedicated dementia care units at our Stapeley community.
+Our sales counselor will be happy to explain the accommodations and services that are offered.

 If you’re concerned about your loved one but aren’t sure that he or she is actually coping with a verifiable dementia disorder, here are some signs* that call for a physician’s evaluation: